 Overcrowding your living space is one of the biggest hygge home decor mistakes.
 It can make your home feel cramped and cluttered, which is the opposite of what hygge is all about.
-When decorating your hygge home, it is essential to only add pieces that are necessary (and cozy!)
+When decorating your hygge home, it is essential only to add pieces that are necessary (and cozy!)

 When it comes to hygge decor, a neutral color scheme is always best.
 However, you don’t have to avoid color altogether.
-In fact, adding pops bold and vibrant colors can help to add personality and cheerful elements to your home.
+In fact, adding pops of bold and vibrant colors can help to add personality and cheerful elements to your home.
 Green shades and earth tones are particularly hygge-friendly, but feel free to experiment with other colors too.

 Just make sure that the colors you choose are warm and inviting.
 And, remember, less is always more when it comes to hygge decor.

 As a key component of hygge decor, candles should be used liberally.
 Not only do they add ambiance and warmth to your home, but they can also help to create a relaxing vibe.

 However, it is important to avoid harsh lighting in your hygge home.
 Harsh, cold lighting can be disruptive and can create a feeling of anxiety or stress.
 When creating hygge ambiance, stick to soft, relaxing light sources.